 - individual physiological features of the patient: age, concomitant diseases, etc.

 Speech impairment can also occur mostly with left-sided brain lesions.
 In left-handed people, right-sided stroke can also lead to speech impairment.
 The person cannot control his behavior and becomes aggressive, tearful, and nervous.
 Post-traumatic epilepsy can also develop.
-Read below for more details on the most common side effects from a stroke.
+Read below for more details on the most common side effects of a stroke.

 Paralysis or weakness on one side of the body